Lessons Learned in Teaching QA

 My list looked something like this:

-- Quality, Software Quality and it’s a factors, Software Quality Control and Assurance.
+Quality, Software Quality and its factors, Software Quality Control and Assurance.

 I selected the following books as reference reads: